 - Funds cannot be used for non-music equipment.

-- Overhead, including transportation costs, to deliver the program must be essential to the program and not incidental operational costs.
+- Overhead, including transportation costs, to deliver the program must be essential to the program and not incidental operational costs or overall organizational costs.

 1) What counties or regions in Colorado are eligible for grant funding?

 We seek proposals that can serve communities throughout the state, especially in rural and otherwise underserved communities.
-However, because Take Note partners with Denver Arts and Venues through its Denver Music Advancement Fund to support our work in Denver county, applicants from Denver county are ineligible unless they are providing services outside of Denver county.
+However, because Take Note partners with Denver Arts and Venues through its Denver Music Advancement Fund to support our work in Denver County, applicants from Denver City and County are ineligible unless they are providing services outside of Denver City and County.
 Nonprofits, teaching artists and other providers statewide are eligible.
-If you’re providing services in Denver county, apply for funds through the Denver Music Advancement Fund.
+If you’re providing services in Denver County, apply for funds through the Denver Music Advancement Fund.

 2) I want to apply on behalf of a school.
 Am I eligible for funding?